"Too Many Serious Flaws"

 Of course, the Gospel of Jesus Christ, especially when seen through an intense study of the Bible, which is the Word of God, not only provides focus.
 It also leads people to wisdom and righteousness.
 Sadly, too many Christian churches in one way or another have abandoned major parts of this Gospel and are being swayed by dangerous cultural fads and demonic ideologies running virtually unchecked in modern society.

+AFFLUENZA is an adult drama about some college-age rich youth in Long Island when the 2008 fiscal crisis is about to break.
+Most of their fathers or stepfathers work near Wall Street in Manhattan.
+Into their lives comes Fisher, whose parents are divorced because his father decided he’s homosexual.
+Fisher stays at his Aunt Bunny and Uncle Phil’s house.
+Fisher comes to New York City to get into a different college.
+To make ends meet, Fisher sells marijuana to the rich youth.
+He gets in the middle of a love triangle between his cousin and two other guys.
 AFFLUENZA is well acted, especially by the young leads.
 The rest of the cast is not as consistent.
 There are some nicely done dramatic scenes and some positive content, but the sale and use of marijuana isn’t condemned.
 The movie also contains much strong crude language and brief nudity.
 AFFLUENZA generates some sympathy for its rich characters, despite their materialism.
 However, it blames the 2008 fiscal crisis on free market capitalism rather than big government institutions like the Federal Reserve and Fannie Mae.